NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   .. [#] Additional backup inputs are described in :ref:`hvac_hp_backup`.
   .. [#] The sum of all ``FractionHeatLoadServed`` (across all HVAC systems) must be less than or equal to 1.
   .. [#] The sum of all ``FractionCoolLoadServed`` (across all HVAC systems) must be less than or equal to 1.
-  .. [#] If SEER provided, converted to SEER2 using ANSI/RESNET/ICC 301-2022 Addendum C, where SEER2 = SEER * 0.95 if ducted and SEER2 = SEER if ductless.
+  .. [#] If SEER provided, converted to SEER2 using `ANSI/RESNET/ICC 301-2022 Addendum C <https://www.resnet.us/wp-content/uploads/ANSIRESNETICC_301-2022AdnC-2024.pdf>`_, where SEER2 = SEER * 0.95 if ducted and SEER2 = SEER if ductless.
   .. [#] In addition, EER2 must be <= SEER2; EER must be < SEER.
-  .. [#] If EER provided, converted to EER2 using ANSI/RESNET/ICC 301-2022 Addendum C, where EER2 = EER * 0.95 if ducted and EER2 = EER if ductless.
+  .. [#] If EER provided, converted to EER2 using `ANSI/RESNET/ICC 301-2022 Addendum C <https://www.resnet.us/wp-content/uploads/ANSIRESNETICC_301-2022AdnC-2024.pdf>`_, where EER2 = EER * 0.95 if ducted and EER2 = EER if ductless.
-  .. [#] If HSPF provided, converted to HSPF2 using ANSI/RESNET/ICC 301-2022 Addendum C, where HSPF2 = HSPF * 0.85 if ducted and HSPF2 = HSPF * 0.90 if ductless.
+  .. [#] If HSPF provided, converted to HSPF2 using `ANSI/RESNET/ICC 301-2022 Addendum C <https://www.resnet.us/wp-content/uploads/ANSIRESNETICC_301-2022AdnC-2024.pdf>`_, where HSPF2 = HSPF * 0.85 if ducted and HSPF2 = HSPF * 0.90 if ductless.
   .. [#] FanMotorType choices are "PSC" (Permanent Split Capacitor) and "BPM" (Brushless Permanent Magnet).
-  .. [#] If the fan power is not measured, a value of 0.58 W/cfm should be used according to `ANSI/RESNET/ICC 301-2019 Addendum B <https://www.resnet.us/wp-content/uploads/301-2019_Adndm_B-2020_final_rev11.5.22.pdf>`_.
+  .. [#] If the fan power is not measured, a value of 0.58 W/cfm should be used according to `ANSI/RESNET/ICC 301-2022 <https://codes.iccsafe.org/content/RESNET3012022P1>`_.
   .. [#] If HeatingDesignAirflowCFM not provided, defaults to cfm/ton based on CoolingDesignAirflowCFM if provided, else 360 cfm/ton.
   .. [#] When the home's blower fan airflow is measured according to `ANSI/RESNET/ACCA 310-2020 Standard for Grading the Installation of HVAC Systems <https://codes.iccsafe.org/content/ICC3102020P1>`_, the design airflow rate should be provided for either the heating mode (HeatingDesignAirflowCFM) or cooling mode (CoolingDesignAirflowCFM).
   .. [#] If CoolingDesignAirflowCFM not provided, defaults to cfm/ton based on HeatingDesignAirflowCFM if provided, else 360 cfm/ton.